MileHacker Logo

 Mariachi

-Live mariachi bands often perform in Plaza Garibaldi and in a variety of restaurants, filling the air with authentic Mexican music.
+Live mariachi bands often perform in Plaza Garibaldi and at various restaurants, filling the air with authentic Mexican music.

 Día de Muertos

-Experience massive parades, altars, and festivities in late October and early November.
+Experience massive parades, altars, and festivities in the End of october and early November.

 Fiestas Patrias